Oronde Gadsden II

-Oronde Benjamin Gadsden II (born June 25, 2003) is an American football tight end for the Syracuse Orange.
+Oronde Benjamin Gadsden II (born June 25, 2003) is an American professional football tight end for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Syracuse Orange and was selected by the Chargers in the fifth round of the 2025 NFL draft.

-Career
+Early life

+Gadsden was born on June 25, 2003, in Fort Lauderdale, Florida to Oronde and Bianke Gadsden.
+He attended American Heritage in Plantation, Florida and played varsity football for head coach Patrick Surtain.
+As a wide receiver Gadsden recorded 37 receptions for 608 yards and 13 touchdowns.
+He helped American Heritage win two state championships and was voted team captain in 2020.
+He was rated a three-star recruit wide receiver.
+He is a former lacrosse player and also ran track.
+His personal best time in the 110 Hurdles was 15.13 and in the 300 Hurdles 38.44.

+College career

-Gadsden II attended American Heritage School in Plantation, Florida.
-He committed to Syracuse University to play college football.
+Gadsden committed to Syracuse University to play college football over offers from Penn State, Baylor, Kentucky, and others.
+While at Syracuse, he majored in economics at the Maxwell School of Citizenship and Public Affairs.

-As a true freshman at Syracuse in 2021, Gadsden II, played in eight games and had two receptions for 24 yards.
-He entered 2022 as both a wide receiver and tight end.
+As a true freshman at Syracuse in 2021, Gadsden played in eight games, mostly on special teams, and had two receptions for 24 yards.

-Sophomore Year
+Gadsden entered 2022 as both a wide receiver and a tight end.
 In Robert Anae's pass-heavy offense, Gadsden moved from outside receiver to a hybrid of slot receiver and tight end.
 He was asked to block more and make catches in the middle of the field.
 The move paid off for Gadsden, who was named First Team All-ACC after recording 61 receptions for 969 yards and six touchdowns.
-The receptions mark is the highest single season total for a Syracuse sophomore.
+The reception total is the single season total record for a Syracuse sophomore.
 Playing against NC State on October 15, 2022, Gadsden earned ACC Receiver of the Week honors, as he hauled in eight passes for 141 yards and 2 touchdowns.
 At season's end, Gadsden was given the Bill Maxwell Award as the most improved player in the Syracuse offense.

+During the off-season, Gadsden declined a name, image and likeness (NIL) linked transfer deal because he wanted to stay and "make a name for [him]self at Syracuse".

+In 2023, Gadsden only appeared in two games.
+He caught six passes for 97 yards and one touchdown before suffering a season-ending injury.

+As a redshirt junior in 2024, Gadsden started 13 games.
+He recorded 73 receptions for 934 yards and seven touchdowns.
+He also rushed the ball once for 12 yards.
+His 73 receptions were a school record.

+College statistics

+Professional career

+Gadsden was selected in the fifth round (165th overall) of the 2025 NFL draft by the Los Angeles Chargers.

+Gadsden made his NFL debut in Week 3, amassing 46 receiving yards on 5 catches.
+He was named the NFL Rookie of the Week in Week 8 for another 5 reception day, with 77 yards and a TD.